danulqua/macos-setup/README.md

 An idempotent bootstrap for a new Mac: Homebrew packages and applications, chezmoi-managed dotfiles, mise runtimes, and macOS preferences.

+## Before installation

+Sign in to the Mac App Store.
+The `Brewfile` uses `mas` to install App Store applications, including Xcode, and that stage will fail without an active App Store account.

 ## Install

 Run this command on a new Mac: